Reading at Birstwith CE School

 All children at Birstwith CE School have a school reading book matched to their current reading level.
 They are encouraged to take these books home to read to an adult and record their reading in their reading records.
 These records provide a valuable communication between school, home and child.

-We welcome parental help in school and many members of the community regularly support the children in their reading within school.Children in KS1 often take home a picture book to share with their parents, who read the story to them.
+We welcome parental help in school and many members of the community regularly support the children in their reading within school.
+Children in KS1 often take home a 'sharing book' to share with their parents, who read the story to them.
 This develops the children’s ability to read picture clues and develops their speaking and listening skills in an enjoyable way, with an adult.
+There are a range of these books available including fiction/non-fiction, picture and longer chapter books.